ZaikinaEvgeniya-2/date-range-picker/README.md

-one-or-range-dates-picker
+# Date range picker

-Custom picker that allow select several date options in dropdown or select custom date range in date picker Used Ant Design Dropdown and DatePicker v4
+Date range picker allow select range in dropdown with provided options or select custom range in date picker panel.
+Component use the Ant Design v4 Dropdown and DatePicker components.